systemcarl/weblog/articles/devlogs/blank/sveltekit.md

 ### Knobs and Dials
 Early on, I made the decision to abstract all personalized content away from
     the application code.
+It didn't make much sense to hard-code any content that I would likely want to
+    change.
 Providing configuration options as static JSON files seemed like the best way to
     separate content that I may want to change frequently away from my rigorously tested application logic.
-The data is [loaded during each request] and made available throughout the
+The configuration data are [loaded during each request] and made available
-    application [via SvelteKit data stores].
+    throughout the application [via SvelteKit data stores].
 Bundling these settings into utility modules provided a simple interface to
     retrieve configuration values throughout the application.
 Abstracting all the visual theming and text content (including localization)